No One Teaches You How to Run a Business When …

 The list I never expected to write

 In the last six years, my life has changed in ways I could not have predicted and did not plan for.
-I want to tell you about it — not because I need you to feel sorry for me, but because I need you to understand where this work comes from and why it matters more to me than anything I have ever done professionally.
+I want to tell you about it — not because I need your sympathy, but because I need you to understand where this work comes from and why it matters more to me than anything I have ever done professionally.

-No one teaches you how to run a business when your marriage is ending.
+No one teaches you how to run a business when your relationship is ending — when the person you built your life with is suddenly on the other side of everything.

-No one teaches you how to run a business when you're managing lawyer appointments between client calls and financial negotiations between discovery calls and grief between everything.
+No one teaches you how to run a business when you're managing lawyer appointments between client calls, financial negotiations between discovery calls and grief between everything else.

 No one teaches you how to run a business when you quit your full-time job to finally pursue entrepreneurship full-time — a dream you have held for years — and then the ground shifts beneath you immediately.